Stefan–Boltzmann law: History

 The law was almost immediately experimentally verified.
 Heinrich Weber in 1888 pointed out deviations at higher temperatures, but perfect accuracy within measurement uncertainties was confirmed up to temperatures of 1535 K by 1897.

 The law, including the theoretical prediction of the Stefan–Boltzmann constant as a function of the speed of light, the Boltzmann constant and the Planck constant, is a direct consequence of Planck's law as formulated in 1900.

+Stefan–Boltzmann constant

+The Stefan–Boltzmann constant, σ, is derived from other known physical constants:

+where k is the Boltzmann constant, the h is the Planck constant (with $\hbar = h/2\pi$ the reduced Planck constant), and c is the speed of light in vacuum.